Loka's Board of Trustees

 of

-.
 She has also initiated and

 organized annual international study tours to African nations to promote

-Tosha Link is Executive Director of
+Tosha Link is the former Executive Director of

 Community Harvest in

-, which promotes "good food for all" by
+which promotes "good food for all" by

 creating a locally rooted, sustainable food system that meets the needs of